istio/istio.io/content/help/ops/traffic-management/troubleshooting/index.md

 not be directed to subset v1 but instead will continue to use default round-robin routing.

-The ingress requests are using the gateway host (e.g., `myapp.com`) which will activate the rules in the myapp `VirtualService` that routes to any endpoint in the helloworld service.
+The ingress requests are using the gateway host (e.g., `myapp.com`) which will activate the rules in the myapp `VirtualService` that routes to any endpoint of the helloworld service.
-Internal requests with the host `helloworld.default.svc.cluster.local` will use the helloworld `VirtualService` which directs traffic exclusively to subset v1.
+Only internal requests with the host `helloworld.default.svc.cluster.local` will use the helloworld `VirtualService` which directs traffic exclusively to subset v1.

-To control the traffic from the gateway, you need to include the subset rule in the myapp `VirtualService`:
+To control the traffic from the gateway, you need to also include the subset rule in the myapp `VirtualService`:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3